amirhossein7/VacuumCleanerPythonAlgorithem/README.md

 # Vacuum Simulator Algorithem
 This is a vacuum simulator app that simulate movement pattern of a simple vacuum cleaner.
+I used this [repository](https://gitlab.com/kyxey/vacuum) as the code base of this project.

 ## Installtion
 Use the python version 3 or newer.